Hiking in Jordan takes you to some of the most exceptional historical sites you can find, including the incredible city of Petra!

 Along the way you will find sites such as Umm Qays and Petra, pass through desserts and canyons and even get a glimpse of the Dead Sea.
 Hiking the Jordan Trail is possibly the best way to experience the country of Jordan, its culture and its nature.

-Hiking to Petra is popular in Jordan!
-It has been classified as a UNESCO World Heritage Site and brings tourists from around the world to the country.
-There are various routes to this famous site and so we have listed them all here for you to decide which is the right one for you.
+Petra is a UNESCO World Heritage Site and brings tourists from around the world to the country.
+There are various routes to this famous site and so I've listed them all here for you to decide which is the right one for you.

 The trail is flat and downhill, so it is fairly easy.
 Heading back to the center will be uphill though so keep that in mind.